asantos00/website/content/draft/solve-modals-with-context-and-hooks.md

 This is one of the many use cases we found in our daily jobs, and made it easy to solve the problem again.

-There is a site I use whenever I'm writing hooks and wanna see other examples, [useHooks](https://usehooks.com/).
-That is also good if you just wanna grab a simple hook you've used/written many times like `useLocalStorage` and don't want to add a project dependency for that.
+There is a site I use whenever I'm writing hooks and wanna see other examples and nice patterns, it is called [useHooks](https://usehooks.com/).
+That is also good if you just wanna grab a simple (few lines) hook and don't want do add yet another dependency to your project.

+What's your experience with hooks/context?
+Are you using them in production?
+What types of problems are them solving?
+What are the downsides?

+I would love to know more about how you're using hooks, reach out to me!